 Post all of your critical information as blogs/posts on your website that show up on your home page.
 The result?
 All of the latest information stays on top and can easily be electronically updated as things change.

 Include social sharing buttons on each blog on your website, allowing visitors to click one simple link to share to Facebook without having to cut and paste a URL.
 (This is not the same as adding links to your social media pages for people to like and follow).
 Your IT department can easily add social sharing to your website like the ones hovering on the right of this page

 The added benefit?
 Clicks from social media sharing come back to the original, official source of information.
 Why is that important?
 Inevitably rumors and misinformation will spread as the pandemic progresses, and reliable sources of information will be sought more and more.

 Include an appropriate feature photo or video for your blog which will result in more engagement across social media channels.
 DO NOT include an image of a PDF or flier.
+The image serves as an attention grabber – so to make it visually interesting, a graphic or photo should be featured.
+Another reason not to feature your flier or PDF?
 When there are too many words in a featured graphic, your post cannot be boosted on social media.

 Include an option for interested readers to subscribe to your announcements either via RSS feed or newsletter.
 This allows your information sharing on COVID-19 to take place automatically with the news coming directly from the official source.

 Use each blog as an opportunity to encourage more engagement by providing links to other important information on your website and/or social media platforms.